 About: Mechlorethamine Topical (Valchor®, Nitrogen Mustard)

 Mechlorethamine topical formulation is used in the treatment of mycosis fungoides type cutaneous t-cell lymphoma (MF-CTCL).
-Mechlorethamine exerts its anti-cancer affect by a process called alkylation.
+Mechlorethamine kills cancer cells through a process called alkylation.
 It used to be called nitrogen mustard, and you may still hear it called this.
 Alkylation damages the DNA of cells, which prevents them from dividing, and causes them to die.

 How to Take Mechlorethamine Topical

 Topical mechlorethamine can be mixed in an ointment by your pharmacist or prepared by you (mixed in water) before each dose.
 Remove the medication from refrigeration and apply within 30 minutes.
 Apply a thin layer of mechlorethamine to completely dry skin 4 hours before or 30 minutes after showering or washing.
 Let the treated area dry for 5-10 minutes before covering with clothing.
 Only use moisturizer (lotion) 2 hours before or after applying mechlorethamine.
 Do not cover the treated area with bandages.
 Avoid fire, flame and smoking until the medication has dried.

 Keep this medication away from your eyes and mucosal membranes (such as your mouth and nose).
 If this medication gets in your eyes or touches your mucous membranes flush the area with water for 15 minutes and contact your provider.